XanDDemoX/ESOAutoRecharge/README.md

 Usage
 =============

 /rc 	- Attempts to recharge the currently equipped primary and secondary weapons.
 		- When weapons are recharged displays the hand and chagre percentage refilled.
 		- When weapons are not recharged displays the hand and charge percentage remaining.

+/rc on  	- Enable automatic equipped weapons recharging.
+/rc +
+/rc off 	- Disable automatic equipped weapons recharging.
+/rc -

 DISCLAIMER
 =============